Q&A on COVID-19 stimulus bills

 Is there any aid that the University of Delaware or Delaware State are eligible for?

 Yes.
-The bill includes a $30.75 billion Education Stabilization Fund that will support both K–12 and higher education.
-A total of approximately $14 billion is reserved for higher education, with approximately $12.5 billion of that being used for a Pell-weighted formula grant program for all institutions of higher education; both UD and DSU will benefit from these funds.
-Institutions will receive funding based on their share of all Pell recipients (75 percent weight) and their share of full-time equivalent, non-Pell students who were not enrolled exclusively in distance education prior to the outbreak (25 percent).
-In addition, 7.5 percent of the higher education funds—or just over $1 billion —is reserved for additional support for historically black colleges and universities (HBCUs) and minority-serving institutions (MSIs), including Delaware State.
-Institutions must use at least half of the money they receive from these programs for grants to students impacted by the virus and have broad flexibility for how the other half may be used to respond to the coronavirus.
+A total of approximately $77 billion has been reserved for higher education, with most of those funds available on a broad basis; both UD and DSU will benefit from these funds.
+In addition, approximately $6 billion has been reserved for additional support for historically black colleges and universities (HBCUs) and minority-serving institutions (MSIs), including Delaware State.
+Institutions must use substantial portions of the money they receive from these programs for grants to students impacted by the virus and have broad flexibility for other funds may be used to respond to the coronavirus.

-What forms of relief are students impacted by COVID-19 eligible for?
+What forms of relief are college students impacted by COVID-19 eligible for?

 College and university students impacted by COVID-19 may be eligible for several types of relief.
-First, students may receive financial support through the funds their institutions receive from the federal government; no less than 50 percent of such funds are required to be passed on to students in the form of grants.
+First, students may receive financial support through the funds their institutions receive from the federal government; substantial portions of such funds are required to be passed on to students in the form of grants.
 Those grants can be used for expenses related to the disruption of campus operations due to COVID-19 (including eligible expenses under a student’s cost of attendance, such as food, housing, course materials, technology, health care, and child care).

 Second, institutions have new flexibilities to help students through campus-based aid programs.
 Colleges can elect to award affected students emergency Supplemental Education Opportunity Grants in amounts up to the maximum Pell Award, disregarding the FAFSA’s standard amount of need calculation.
 In addition, institutions may continue to make Federal Work Study payments to students who are unable to complete their normal work as a result of outbreak-related disruptions.